 Thanks for checking out our site!
 If you are looking to reach someone in particular, please check out our contact page.

 - Are you a cooking school? – C-CAP is not a cooking school.
-We’re a non-profit organization that partners with high schools in seven cities that have existing culinary programs.
+We’re a 501(c)(3) not-for-profit organization that partners with high schools in six cities that have existing culinary programs.
 We offer enrichment programs to our partner schools, such as job training and internships, scholarship opportunities, teacher professional development, and equipment and product donations to the culinary classrooms.

 - How do I know if my high school participates in C-CAP? – Ask your high school culinary teacher or you can contact your nearest local C-CAP coordinator.